Log in

 Our mission

 The International Network for the Study of Spirituality (INSS) aims to facilitate the critical exploration of spirituality within the theory and practice of a wide range of academic and applied disciplines.
-It seeks to offer a space, both physical and conceptual, where multi-disciplinary research and conversations in the field of spirituality studies may be drawn together to contribute both to a better understanding of spirituality in professional and everyday practices, and to the development of new theoretical frameworks.
+It seeks to offer a space, both physical and conceptual, where multi-disciplinary research and conversations in the field of spirituality studies may be drawn together to contribute both to a better understanding of spirituality in professional and everyday practices, and to the development of new theoretical and methodological frameworks.

 Our mission is to contribute to research in, and the development of, a field of enquiry that makes a difference,